-Yes, seven exchange traded funds (ETFs) is a lot to own, so you don’t need to own each and every fund that will be highlighted here.
-However, with 10-year Treasury yields currently residing around 1.50%, dividend ETFs have now have added allure.
+Yes, seven exchange traded funds (ETFs) are a lot to own, so you don’t need to own each and every fund that will be highlighted here.
+However, with 10-year Treasury yields currently residing around 1.8%, dividend ETFs now have added allure.

 As seasoned investors know, dividends, particularly when reinvested over a long-term time frame, say 30 years, can play pivotal roles in boosting investor outcomes.
 In fact, over a span such as three decades, it is probable that those reinvested payouts will account for close to or as much of an investor’s total returns as will appreciation in the underlying security.

 Other data points speak to the efficacy of dividend ETFs right here, right now.
-While many market observers are obsessing over the inverted yield curve, there’s another yield scenario to monitor: the S&P 500 dividend yield moving above the yields on 10- and 30-year bonds.
+An important scenario to monitor is the S&P 500 dividend yield moving above the yields on 10- and 30-year bonds.
 That usually bodes well for stocks.

 “Even though the ominous implication from the current inverted 2-year/10-year yield curve scenario has generated concern among investors, history offers a bit of encouragement,” said CFRA Research.
 “Since WWII, whenever the S&P 500’s month-end yield exceeded the yield of the 10-year note, the S&P 500 was higher 12 months later by an average 22% and gained in price in 74% of all 31 observations.”